 Chevrolet Corvette C4 HardtopClose

 A factory sourced hardtop (RPO CC2; $1,995.00) became available in 1989 and there was a lot to back up the high price.
 Construction consisted of a composite panel of rigid urethane surrounded by fiberglass which was molded around a structurally sound steel and aluminum cage.
 A cloth headliner and a heated rear window was included.
-Note: photo is a 1990 Corvette.
+For 1989 quantity was 1,573 or 5.96% of the total production.

 1989 Chevrolet Corvette GM PhotoClose